naingkhanthtet/devopteam4/use-cases/2-country-reporter-use-case.md

 ## MAIN SUCCESS SCENARIO
 1. Country reporter access the application.
-2. System extracts the population information for all countries in the specified continent.
+2. System extracts the population information for all countries in the specified continent from the database.
 3. System supplies the data to the Country Reporter.

 ## EXTENSIONS